ethanlee515/quantum-hardware-notes/questions.md

 * What is the cross resonance gate?
 * What is error-prone enough that it'll help to have formally verified?
 * What is GRAPE, and do we care?

+## Hardware Design

+* What's the difference between verilog vs VHDL vs SystemVerilog?
+* Is Kami just verifiable Bluespec, or are there any differences I should be more "careful" about?
+* Is high-level synthesis worth looking into?
+* How to use cocotb, and do I care?
+* Where do OpenPulse and Qiskit Pulse fit into the picture, comparing to QICK and Qubic?